 HWiNFO provides in-depth information regarding hardware’s health, not just temperature.
 It has tremendous descriptions that probably you don’t want to read all altogether.
 The interface is pretty much complex, but you can switch to a summary version if you wish.
 Generated report and alert can be exported to the text, CSV, XML, or HTML format.

 Alright.
-That’s the best five software (in my opinion) to monitor PC’s temperature, at least from the most simpler to the complex one.
-Don’t forget to regularly clean your PC from dust so the air can flow through smoothly.
+That’s the best five software (in my opinion) to monitor a PC’s temperature, at least from the most simpler to the complex one.
+Don’t forget to regularly clean your PC from dust so the air can flow through smoothly and reducing the overall temperature.

 Which temperature-monitoring software do you prefer the most?